Codicology: Origins

 The study of manuscripts has a long tradition, but codicology has a short history.
 In the fifteenth century, two works published under the title De laude scriptorium, praised manuscripts and the works of copyists.
 One was written by Jean Gerson, a Parisian theologian, and the other by Johann Trithemius, the abbot of the Benedictine monastery of Sponheim.
 In the 16th and 17th centuries, as the study of manuscripts advanced, disputes between philologists and theologians occurred.
 In the 17th century, the Bollandists collected hagiographes and critically examined their contents and origins.
-The Maurists contributed to historical and critical analysis of texts and Jean Mabilon is considered the father of palaeography and diplomatics.
+The Maurists contributed to historical and critical analysis of texts, and Jean Mabilon is considered the father of palaeography and diplomatics.
 Basic principles of codicology were formulated in 1739 by Maurist monk Bernard de Montfaucon.
 In 1819, Heinrich Stein established the Gesellschaft für ältere deutsche Geschichtskunde, which published Monumenta Germaniae Historica and studies on medieval codices.
 In 1821, the École Nationale des Chartes was established, and one of the most active manuscript researchers was Leopold Delisle.

 In 1825, the librarian Adolph Ebert published a monograph on diplomatics, epigraphy and what he called Bücherhandschrifftenkunde - "the science of internal and external features of manuscripts".
 In 1909, the philologist Ludwig Traube makes a distinction between paleography and Handschrifftenkunde.
-To Traube, paleography deals with deciphering writing, interpreting abberviations and finding textual errors, as well as dating and locating the manuscript.
-Handschrifftenkunde studies the material elemenets of the codex, its preparation, and writings not part of the text itself, like annotations.
+To Traube, paleography deals with deciphering writing, interpreting abbreviations and finding textual errors, as well as dating and locating the manuscript.
+Handschrifftenkunde studies the material elements of the codex, its preparation, and writings not part of the text itself, like annotations.

 However, the general tradition up until the 20th century viewed palaeography as not only encompassing the script, but everything used to date the manuscript.
 Victor Gardthausen in his "Greek Palaeography" divided palaeography into Buchwesen (the structure of the book) and Schriftwesen (the structure of writing).
 Up to the early 1930s, the study of manuscripts had also been linked to literary history and philology.

 Codicology has been studied in a coherent fashion since the late 19th century.
 Charles Samaran proposed the term codicography in 1934, which he understood as parallel to bibliography, the study of printed books; making manuscript science separate from philology.
-The term codicology was coined by Alphonse Dain in his 1949 book "Les manuscrits" to mean the study of manuscripts' external features – history, collections, catalogs – as he also understood the study of material aspects and internal features to belong to palaeography.
+The term codicology was coined by Alphonse Dain in his 1949 book Les manuscrits to mean the study of manuscripts' external features – history, collections, catalogs – as he also understood the study of material aspects and internal features to belong to palaeography.